 For several years Madsen has urged the assignment of a full-time superior court judge in Kodiak.
 With his appointment, he is the first full-time resident superior court judge on Kodiak.
-Other judges have been assigned to Kodiak in the past, but their responsibilities were but their responsibilities were divided between Kodiak and the legislature authorized the establishment of a superior court in Kodiak
+Other judges have been assigned to Kodiak in the past, but their responsibilities were divided between Kodiak and other court locations.
+This year the legislature authorized the establishment of a superior court in Kodiak.

-Madsen has been interested in the problems of Bush Justice and attended the 1970 Bush Jusand attended the 1970 Bush Justice Conference at Alyeska.
+Madsen has been interested in the problems of Bush Justice and attended the 1970 Bush Justice conference at Alyeska.
 He said that while he will be responsible for hearing district court matters as well as superior court cases in Kodiak; he intends also to provide judicial services on a regular basis to the Bristol Bay area and part of the Alaska Peninsula.